3. EU budget and UK contribution

 • £152 million a week (or 32p per person per day)

-• Economic benefits of EU membership add an estimated 4% to GDP (IFS)
+• Economic benefits of EU membership added an estimated 4% to UK GDP (IFS)

-• About ten times UK’s net contribution to the EU
+• Benefits to UK were about 10x UK’s net contribution to EU

 • In 2019, GDP was £2.3 trillion and EU membership was worth: